 Follow up afterwards with a survey.
 You can also create buzz on social media by sharing any photos, blog posts, or other artifacts from the event.

-Because you can use events to prove many kinds of hypotheses, it's critical to be clear what you want to learn and why it's important for you--before you start organizing the event.
+Because you can use events to prove many kinds of hypotheses, it's critical to be clear what you want to learn and why it's important to you before you start organizing the event.
 As long as there is a clear cutoff value formulated upfront, you will find it easy to use events as a source of validation.